AbdullahHendy/live-translation/examples/clients/nodejs/README.md

 ## Features

 - Streams audio from the default system microphone
-- Streams raw PCM audio in 16-bit, mono, 16kHz format
+- Captures raw 640, 16-bit PCM, audio chunks (mono, 16kHz) and encodes it to Opus before streaming
-- Buffers and sends 512-sample (1024-byte) chunks
+- Streams compressed Opus packets
 - Receives and logs transcription and translation from the server
-- Uses `node-record-lpcm16` and `ws` for general compatibility
+- Uses `node-record-lpcm16` for mic input, `@discordjs/opus` for encoding, and `ws` for WebSocket communication

 ---